blaenk/site/input/notes/python.markdown

 The `__debug__` built-in variable is `True` unless Python is run with the optimize flag `-O`.
 If Python encounters an `if __debug__` condition when the `-O` flag is passed, it generates no code.

+# Modules

+Each Python source file is a module.
+Modules can be grouped together into a package.

+A module may have a docstring if its first statement is a string literal.

+Modules explicitly specify dependencies upon other modules by using `import` or `from` statements.

+Modules are objects like any other, so one can be passed as an argument to a function, returned from a function, and bound to a variable, item in a container, or attribute of an object.
+Modules can also be keys or values in a dictionary like `sys.modules` is, or members of a set.

+Global variables are not global to all modules, they are attributes of a single module object.

+The module body's top-level should only be used for binding the module's attributes with `def`, `class`, or binding attributes.

+Since modules are objects, module attributes can be bound from outside the body through a reference.

+Extension modules are those created in other languages for use in Python.

+By convention, the names of variables which should be considered private to the module should be preceded with a single underscore `_`.